 SRNA Mission: Registered Nurses and Nurse Practitioners are leaders in contributing to a healthy population.

 - REGULATION: Accountable, effective, transparent profession-led regulation in the public interest.

 - PROFESSIONAL PRACTICE: Excellence in Professional Practice

-- INTEGRAL PARTNERS IN HEALTH: RNs and NPs are integral partners in the health care system.
+- INTEGRAL PARTNERS IN HEALTH: RNs and NPs are integral partners in health.

 The SRNA Council oversees the development, approval, monitoring and review of governance policies.

 The 13-member SRNA Council consists of nine members elected from the SRNA membership (including seven Members-At-Large from seven regions of the province, the President, and President-Elect), three government appointed public representatives and the association’s Executive Director (a non-elected, non-voting position).
 In addition to policy governance they propose new SRNA bylaws, including RN and NP competencies and standards, to the membership as well as the Minister of Health for approval and implementation.

 Act & Bylaws